-For more about installing Incorta on two or more hosts, see Multi-node Installation.
-If this is your first time installing Incorta, we recommend starting with the example single-node installation.
-See Example—Deploying a Single Node System.
+If this is your first time installing Incorta, we recommend starting with the example single-host installation as a test run.

 Incorta leverages a couple of popular open-source packages which are, by default, bundled with the installation.
 We recommend you use these bundled versions that come with Incorta.
 It is also possible to use existing instances of these packages if required in your environments:

 Incorta uses the following terms in specific ways during the installation process:

 - Cluster Management Console (CMC).
 The CMC manage nodes, clusters, services, and tenants in the Incorta Direct Data Platform.

 - Analytics Service.
 Manages the Incorta UI, processes queries sent from Incorta, and manages report schedules and data and image exports.

 - Loader Service.
 Manages data loading activities, creates Parquet files, and creates materialized views.

 - Incorta Node.
 A physical or virtual server on which you install at least one Incorta service (analytics or loader service).
 During installation, you log into a hosts, install Incorta, and identify which services that the Incorta Node manages.
 You can set up HTTP ports, heap size, email configurations, Spark settings, and administrator credentials on an Incorta Node.

 - Incorta Node Agent.
 A lightweight process that manages the communication between the CMC and an Incorta node.
 Each node connects to only one node agent.